 In August of 2017, Disney bought a controlling interest in BAMTech, LLC, a technology firm specializing in streaming service apps like HBO Now.

 According to Iger, the Disney+ platform will feature “elegant navigation” and ways to personalize content.
 Which, considering the way Netflix hides personalized watch lists these days, may be a bigger competitive feature than currently thought.

 In fact, that “elegant navigation” may be more of a selling point as streaming services tend to follow the Netflix model.
 If Disney can reinvent navigating to content — especially for the company’s vast library — it could prove to be a compelling way to pull people away from their chief rival in the streaming sphere.

 In April, Disney finally unveiled the most important details about the service: its launch date and price.
 Starting November 12, 2019, subscribers can enjoy 7,500 episodes of both current and concluded TV shows (like The Simpsons), 25 original series — including The Mandalorian at launch — 10 original movies and specials, 100 recently released Disney theatrical films, and 400 movies from Disney’s library for $6.99 a month (or a yearly price of $69.99).
-It’s a price which will make people at least give Disney+ a try.
+That pricepoint will definitely make people give Disney+ a try.
 Then there is the bundle with Hulu and ESPN+ at $12.99 announced on August 6.

 While Disney+ will become the service for Star Wars and Marvel fans, it will also indicate the market’s future as other corporations make moves to silo content on their own services and Netflix plans for a future in which most of its content is home-grown.
 But with its strong brand recognition and library – to say nothing of the price – it may quickly become the leader in streaming services.